Specific Gravity: The Relative Density of Liquids

 - Isopropyl alcohol (purchased at pharmacy)

-- Materials for hydrometer: To be made by each student
+Materials for hydrometer: To be made by each participant

 - Drinking straws